dlanx6/tictactoe-game/README.md

 # Purpose of this project

 This learning project aims to explore and practice Python OOP and Minimax algorithm, a fundamental AI algorithm used for decision-making and game theory.
+AI integration may take some time as I am currently studying on how to implement it.